 On the other hand, the customer’s desire for authenticity often limits the narrative possibilities and thereby diminished the chances of capturing and enthralling the viewer.
 The storytelling toolbox is a much more resourceful device, than overcoming hurdles is.
 The fact that tension only results from contradictions and opposites, is a big no-go for many image and product films.
 The filmmaker then is only left to choose between losing the client or loosing his audience.

-The trick when dealing with authenticity is to provide the viewer with expectations, experiences and lifestyles that he or she can identify with, while simultaneously ensuring that these expectations are exceeded within the first few second.
+The trick when dealing with truthfulness is to provide the viewer with expectations, experiences and lifestyles that he or she can identify with, while simultaneously ensuring that these expectations are exceeded within the first few second.

 A perfectly authentic film is like a rollercoaster.
 The viewer knows what he’s letting himself in for, but still is pleasantly surprised – beyond the confines of his or her expectations.